cosent/cosent.nl/content/en/blog/plone-addon-backward-compatible.md

 Use this for non-Plone packages.

-### Plone: PloneCLI
+### PloneCLI

-PloneCLI provides mr.bob templates, which is great for Plone projects.
+[PloneCLI](https://pypi.org/project/plonecli/) provides mr.bob templates, which is great for Plone projects.
 Includes `unittest` based tests within `src`

 1. Downsides